This good news of the Kingdom will be preached.

 In the run-up to the destruction of the temple Paul wrote his letter addressed to the Hebrews and explained to them that the temple-centered worship was merely a shadow of spiritual realities.
 The apostle also reminded them that they did not have in Jerusalem a city that remains.
 Paul was preparing them for the coming of the disgusting thing, which would be the signal for them to flee Jerusalem without delay.

 Clearly, Jerusalem and the temple do not foreshadow Babylon the Great.
 According to Daniel, which Jesus advised the discerning reader to consult, the desolation of the holy place is connected to the interruption of the constant feature and the bringing to ruin of the holy ones.
-These matters have been put before the Watchtower is considerable detail.
+These matters have been put before the Watchtower in considerable detail.

 That the desolation of the holy place during the conclusion relates to Christ’s congregation is why Jesus instructs his followers to flee out of the midst of the city when the time comes for meting out punishment.
-(Keep in mind that in the illustration of the faithful and evil slaves both slaves are punished, albeit the ignorant slave with only a few stories of the lash and the willfully disobedient slave with many strokes.)
+(Keep in mind that in the illustration of the faithful and evil slaves both slaves are punished, albeit the ignorant slave with only a few strokes of the lash and the willfully disobedient slave with many strokes.)

 Given the fact that the desolation of the holy place occurs during a time of great tribulation unlike anything that has ever occurred or will ever occur again, what is the tribulation?